Gas Grills: Buying Guide, Reviews, And Ratings

 The ignition system

-There are two basic ignition systems, electronic, which uses batteries, or piezo electric ignition, which generates a spark by friction.
-If your electronic ignition isn't working, check the batteries.
-Some ignitions create their spark by friction, usually a piezo electric system.
-When you turn a knob or press a button a small quartz crystal is struck by a small springloaded hammer which creates voltage which creates a spark that arcs from a wire to the burner tube.
+2) Piezo electric ignition, which generates a spark by friction.
+When you turn a knob or press a button on a piezo electric ignition a small quartz crystal is struck by a small springloaded hammer that creates voltage that creates a spark that arcs from a wire to the burner tube.
 It makes a distinct clicking sound.

 About that so called "thermometer"

 Even top end manufacturers buy cheapo heat indicators (I refuse to call them thermometers) from the lowest bidder.
 These junky dials have ruined more meals and caused more tummy aches than flies on the potato salad.
-You absolutely cannot rely on them because they are often off by 50°F or more and the most important thing a good cook needs is a relaible thermometer.
-Please please please read and heed my Thermometer Buying Guide.
+You absolutely cannot rely on them because they are often off by 50ยฐF or more and the most important thing a good cook needs is a reliable thermometer.
+Please please please read and heed my brass needle valve.

 Be careful with gas